-In May 2019 alone, cyberattacks compromised almost 1.4 billion digital records, including a vast amount data breaches.
+In May 2021 alone, cyberattacks compromised almost 116 million digital records, including a vast amount data breaches.
 To protect their organizations in the coming years, business leaders will need to become knowledgeable about cybersecurity best practices.
 This includes understanding not only how hackers scan businesses for vulnerabilities, but also how businesses can use vulnerability scanning to their own advantage.

 How Vulnerability Scanning Works